swisscom/dop_common/doc/plan_format_v0.0.1.md

      The default (unset) leaves disks as defined in given template (no explicit transformation).

      __IMPORTANT__: Do not use this property for other cloud provider types than VSphere.

+ 18. __*tags*__ - a optional, VSphere-specific, property that instructs the VSphere provider to associate the given node with the listed tags

+     __IMPORTANT__: Do not use this property for other cloud provider types than VSphere.
+     __IMPORTANT__: Requires minimum version 6.0.0 of VSphere.
+     __IMPORTANT__: Raises an error if the tag does not exist.

 The example bellow shows a specification for a database backend and a web node:
 ```yaml